 Reviews & Current Conditions

-While longer than the North Ridge, the incline on the South Ridge trail is more gradual and there is a little bit more parking at the trailhead area.
+While longer than the North Ridge, the incline on the South Ridge trail is more gradual.
+There is also a little bit more parking at the South Ridge trailhead area.

 Does NOT require timed entry reservation